Study Abroad for the Summer at the National Theatre School of Ireland

-Irish Theatre Summer Program
+Intensive Irish Theatre Programme

-Study Abroad for the Summer at the National Theatre School of Ireland – The Gaiety School of Acting.
-Our Irish Theatre Summer Program covers a set of practical acting workshops and seminars carefully designed to place the writers in both a theatrical and literary context, developing an understanding of the historical and literary background of selected texts from each writer.
-The theatrical essence of the work will be explored and performed.
-On the final evening the participants perform a showcase of selected scenes from the various plays studied.
+The Irish Theatre Summer Program at the Gaiety School of Acting is designed for acting students from outside Ireland.
+In this course you will take part in a number of practical acting workshops and seminars carefully designed to place the writers in both a theatrical, literary and cultural context.
+In the four weeks you will develop an understanding of the historical and literary background of selected texts from each writer, in addition to studying the staging and dramaturgical aspects.
+Students will be cast in scenes that feature on the curriculum and on the final day the participants will perform a showcase of selected scenes from the various plays studied.

-Frequency: 5 days a week over 4 weeks.
+Course Structure: 5 days a week over 4 weeks.
 Weekends are free for travel

 Location: Temple Bar, Dublin

 Price: €2500 (€1900 without accommodation)

 Accommodation is based in The Abbey Court Hostel, a short stroll from the School and in central Dublin.
 The accommodation is shared with your fellow programme recipients.